pythonarcade/arcade/doc/programming_guide/sound.rst

 ^^^^^^^^^^^^
 The most obvious external library for audio handling is pyglet:

-* It's guaranteed to work wherever arcade's sound support does.
+* It's guaranteed to work wherever Arcade's sound support does.
-* It offers far better control over media than arcade
+* It offers far better control over media than Arcade
 * You may have already used parts of it directly for :ref:`sound-advanced-playback`

 Note that :py:attr:`arcade.Sound`'s ``source`` attribute holds a :py:class:`pyglet.media.Source`.
-This means you can start off by cleanly using arcade's resource and sound loading with pyglet features as needed.
+This means you can start off by cleanly using Arcade's resource and sound loading with pyglet features as needed.

 .. _sound-other-libraries-pyglet-positional: